lguerin/tapestwitter/README.markdown

 #### A Tapestry 5 demo application ####

-TapesTwitter is a "Twitter-like" demonstration application build with Tapestry 5.
+TapesTwitter is a "Twitter-like" demo application build with Tapestry 5.

 Build around :

-* Tapestry
+* Tapestry 5
-* YUI 2
 * Spring (IoC and Spring Security)
 * JPA (with Hibernate implementation)
 * HSQL